jpdevries/developer-style-guide/README.md

 ```

 ## Cohesive User Experience
 To keep the end user experience harmonious, keep in mind that less is more.
-Utilize CSS inheritance from the Manager theme's base styles to keep your component consistent with the Manager it resides within.
+Utilize CSS inheritance from the Manager theme's base styles to keep your component consistent with the theme it resides within.
 Things like colors, typography, hover effects and focus styles should ideally be consistent across the varous components of any given MODX Manager&nbsp;page.

 ## Use Relative Units
 To meet accessibility guidelines it is important that you use relative units for typography and layout.
 Do not use declarative units such as pixels to set type or define media queries as doing so is incompatible with text&ndash;only zoom&nbsp;features.